mbaytas/HoloLensUDP/README.md

 ### ...for People Who Know What They Are Doing

 1) Drop in the UDPCommunication prefab.
 This can be configured as a sender, listener, or both.
-I found it preferable to have different instances and set different port numbers for sending and listening.
+(I found it preferable to have different instances and set different port numbers for sending and listening.)
+Listeners and senders will both need an Internal Port number, an External IP, and an External Port, as well as the Send Ping property set to true.
+Only the listener requires a UDP Event.

 2) Drop in a UDPResponder or UDPGenerator prefab.
 The UDPResponder needs to be hooked up using the UDPEvent property on the UDPCommunication prefab; then you can modify the UDPResponse script to change behavior.
 The UDPGenerator has a UDPCommGameObject property to hook it up, and a string property you can set; or you could modify its code.